 China's official purchasing managers index for March came in at 50.9, the highest in 11 months, although a Reuters poll showed economists had expected a rise to 52.0 from February's five-month low of 50.1.

 U.S. Treasuries rebounded after the ISM report on U.S. manufacturing, gold prices traded near break-even and the euro extended gains versus the U.S. dollar.

-In oil markets, Brent crude fell after the Chinese manufacturing data and stayed down after release of the U.S. survey on American factory activity but later rebounded.
+In oil markets, Brent crude fell after release of the Chinese manufacturing data and stayed down after release of the U.S. survey on American factory activity.